Mariners unveil statue of Ken Griffey Jr. at Safeco Field

 Griffey was shocked when Mariners president Kevin Mather brought up the idea of a statue to be displayed forever out in front of the stadium.

 “A little frightening,” Griffey said.
 “I may get used to it.
-But when he told me, I took a step back like, huh?
+But when he told me, I took a step back like, ‘Huh?’
 He said, ‘I’d like to talk to you about something.’
 I thought he was just going to talk about baseball stuff.
 He was like, ‘What do you think about a statue?’
 And you want to say, ‘Of who?’
-And then he looked at me and was like, ‘You, dummy.’”
+And then he looked at me and was like, ‘You, dummy.’ ”

-At the unveiling on Thursday were Griffey’s former teammates Jay Buhner, Edgar Martinez and Dan Wilson, as well as Griffey’s wife and son, Trey.
+At the unveiling Thursday were former Griffey teammates Jay Buhner, Edgar Martinez and Dan Wilson, as well as Griffey’s wife Melissa and son, Trey.

 “This is unbelievable,” Griffey said.
 “That’s probably the word I’d use.
 Incredible, unbelievable.”